puneetkg/puneetkg.github.io/_posts/2022-01-06-success_or_luck.md

 ---
-title: "Does luck play a role in being successful"
+title: "Does luck play a role in being successful?"
 date: 2022-01-06
 tags: [Blog, daily journal]
 header:
-  overlay_image: "/images/2022-01-06-.jpg"
+  overlay_image: "/images/2022-01-06-katrina-wright-unsplash.jpg"
-excerpt: "what would you pick hard work or luck"
+excerpt: "what would you pick hard work or luck to become successful"
 mathjax: true
 author: "Puneet Gupta"
 category: blog